Your Latest Trick

-"Your Latest Trick" is a song by British rock band Dire Straits, the fourth track on their fifth studio album, Brothers in Arms (1985).
+"Your Latest Trick" is a song by the British rock band Dire Straits, the fourth track on their fifth studio album, Brothers in Arms (1985).
 It was released as the album's fifth and final single in April 1986 by Vertigo Records.
 It later appeared on the live album On the Night; the same live version is on Sultans of Swing: The Very Best of Dire Straits.
 The full-length studio album version was included on the compilation The Best of Dire Straits & Mark Knopfler: Private Investigations.

 Music

 Randy Brecker played the trumpet intro on the CD version, but it is missing on the vinyl version.
 After that, there is a saxophone intro, played by Michael Brecker, who also plays the saxophone solo.
 Chris White played the saxophone part on the live version on the Brothers in Arms and On Every Street world tours.

 A cover of the saxophone introduction was used as the theme music for the 1992-1997 TVB series File of Justice in Hong Kong.
 This version features an original bridge and interlude.

 According to Classic Rock critic Paul Rees, the song was originally done at a faster, jazzier tempo, but Dire Straits' manager Ed Bicknell suggested slowing it down to the "stately bossa nova" that was released.